mozilla/addons-code-manager/README.md

 ## Storybook

 We use [storybook](https://storybook.js.org/) to visualize the look and feel of our React components.
+Our Storybook is deployed on GitHub Pages: https://mozilla.github.io/addons-code-manager/.

 Launch the development server like this:

 ```
 yarn storybook